-The Fisheries Council reduced the catch quota for herring in ICES sub-areas 22-24 by 65% for 2020.
+The Fisheries Council reduced the catch quota for herring in ICES sub-areas 22-24 by 48% for 2019.
 In a joint declaration, the Commission and Germany stated that in view of the critical condition of the herring stock, Germany considered it necessary to take emergency measures such as imposing a closure period of 30 days on German fishing vessels targeting herring in those sub-areas.
-In addition, Mecklenburg-Western Pomerania also imposed a closure period of 30 days in 2020 on vessels with an overall length of less than 8 metres fishing in certain coastal waters.
+In addition, Mecklenburg-Western Pomerania also imposed a closure period of 30 days in 2019 on vessels with an overall length of less than 8 metres in fishing certain coastal waters.

-The closure period was divided into three 10-day blocks in the period from 1 August to 31 October 2020.
+The closure period was divided into three 10-day blocks in the period from 1 August to 31 October 2019.
 Herring fishing was prohibited during the closure period.
 The businesses concerned received support under Article 33 of the European Maritime and Fisheries Fund Regulation (EMFF Regulation) for the temporary laying-up of their fishing vessels.
 During the laying-up period all fishing activities, including for non-commercial and scientific purposes, had to be suspended.

-For 2021, a further total allowable catch reduction of 50% was decided based on a scientific assessment of the condition of the stocks.
-This meant that a closure period had to be imposed also in 2020 [sic].
+For 2020, a further total allowable catch reduction of 65% was decided on the basis of a scientific assessment of the condition of the stocks.
+This meant that a closure period had to be imposed also in 2020.